 By April Chavez / Santa Maria Times – November 19, 2022

 (To read entire article CLICK HERE)

 Community members are coming together to make sure no one is left behind this holiday season.
-Aiming to instill more kindness in the community and share the festivities involved with the end of the year, 130 volunteers joined together Friday to serve a feast to people in need during the Central Coast Rescue Mission’s 23rd annual Thanksgiving banquet.
+Aiming to instill more kindness in the community and share the festivities involved with the end of the year, 130 volunteers joined together Friday to serve a feast to people in need during the Rescue Mission Alliance Central Coast’s 23rd annual Thanksgiving banquet.